Brad Gosselink and Toolpig talk about the Makita track saw.

 I was actually trying to avoid looking at the Festool because of price and I did not want to get started on an expensive path.

 That all changed when I was invited to Schutte Lumber Company in Kansas City, MO for a Festool Friday event.
-I immediately fell in love with the perfection of the TS55 REQ and bought one on the spot along with a CT 36 extractor as well as an MFT multi function table and an ETS 125 sander.
+I immediately bought the TS55 REQ with a CT 36 extractor as well as an MFT multi function table and an ETS 125 sander.

-I knew the Makita had a more powerful motor but I didn’t care.
+I had read that Makita had a more powerful motor but I decided to go ahead and buy the Festool.
 I liked the riving knife and the off cut splinterguard.
 I decided that being able to have a perfect splinter free cut on the work piece and the off cut without scoring would eventually pay for the difference in saved labor and materials.

-Since I would be using the saw primarily for sheet goods like MDF and plywood I knew that this all would have plenty of power to get that work done.
+Since I would be using the saw primarily for sheet goods like MDF and plywood I figured the Ts55 would have plenty of power to get that work done.
 I also figured that if I ever needed to cut heavy slabs or thick doors I could always invest in a TS 75.

 After running the saw for about a year the TSC 55 came out.
-I had to have one and it was every bit of an eye-opening experience as my original TS55track saw was.
+I decided that I needed one.
+I Thought it would be a good supplemental Saw to the corded one.
+I was t was every bit of an eye-opening experience as my original TS55track saw was.
 With more power and no hose to mess with it became my favorite tool ever.
 I eventually sold the corded Saw from lack of use.

 There was still a nagging doubt in the back of my mind.
 I really wanted to know how good the Makita version of the track saw was.
 People asked me at least once a week how it compared to the Festool saws.
 I just didn’t feel right about giving any answer without actually using one.